-To respond to and recover from the Covid-19 crisis described in Section I, for the remainder of 2020 SHA's implementation of strategy 9.H.01 Cost-benefit inspection may also include accepting Owner or Property Manager Self-certification in place of new lease inspections using risk management criteria for new move-ins to facilitate housing access and deferring inspections scheduled during this time until the agency has recovered from the crisis or the next regular inspection is due.
+To respond to and recover from the Covid-19 crisis described in Section I, SHA's implementation of strategy 9.H.01 Cost-benefit inspection approach may also include accepting Owner or Property Manager Self-certification in place of new lease inspections using risk management criteria for new move-ins to facilitate housing access and deferring inspections scheduled during this time until the agency has recovered from the crisis or the next regular inspection is due.
+These flexibilities may extend through June 30, 2021.